Analysis with Visual Mode

 Visual Debugger Mode offers a few ways to navigate the binary.
 Below are the standard navigation commands for Visual Debugger Mode.
 These commands directly influence the current seek address.

-/
+/ j

-- Move the seek address forward one instruction./
+- Move the seek address forward one instruction.

-k
+/ k

-- Move the seek address back one instruction./
+- Move the seek address back one instruction.

-h
+/ h

-- Decrease the seek address by one byte./
+- Decrease the seek address by one byte.

-l
+/ l

 - Increase the seek address by one byte.